Salem witch trials: Local context

-Salem Village (present-day Danvers, Massachusetts) was known for its fractious population, who had many disputes internally and with Salem Town (present-day Salem).
-Arguments about property lines, grazing rights, and church privileges were rife, and neighbors considered the population as "quarrelsome."
+Salem Village (present-day Danvers, Massachusetts) was known for its fractious population, which not only suffered from many internal disputes, but also had a strained relationship with Salem Town (present-day Salem).
+Arguments about property lines, grazing rights, and church privileges were rife, and neighbors considered the population to be "quarrelsome".
 In 1672, the villagers had voted to hire a minister of their own, apart from Salem Town.
-The first two ministers, James Bayley (1673–1679) and George Burroughs (1680–1683), stayed only a few years each, departing after the congregation failed to pay their full rate.
-(Burroughs was subsequently arrested at the height of the witchcraft hysteria and was hanged as a witch in August 1692.)
+The first two ministers, James Bayley, who served from 1673 to 1679, and George Burroughs, who served from 1680 to 1683, stayed only a few years each, departing after the congregation failed to pay their full rate.
+Burroughs was subsequently arrested at the height of the witchcraft hysteria and was hanged as a witch in August 1692.

 Despite the ministers' rights being upheld by the General Court and the parish being admonished, each of the two ministers still chose to leave.
-The third minister, Deodat Lawson (1684–1688), stayed for a short time, leaving after the church in Salem refused to ordain him—and therefore not over issues with the congregation.
+The third minister, Deodat Lawson, who served from 1684 to 1688, stayed for a short time, leaving after the church in Salem refused to ordain him rather than over issues with the congregation.
 The parish disagreed about Salem Village's choice of Samuel Parris as its first ordained minister.
-On June 18, 1689, the villagers agreed to hire Parris for £66 annually, "one third part in money and the other two third parts in provisions," and use of the parsonage.
+On June 18, 1689, the villagers agreed to hire Parris for £66 annually, "one third part in money and the other two third parts in provisions", and use of the parsonage.

-On October 10, 1689, however, they raised his benefits, voting to grant him the deed to the parsonage and two acres (0.8 hectares) of land.
+On October 10, 1689, however, they raised Parris' benefits, voting to grant him the deed to the parsonage and two acres (0.8 hectares) of land.
 This conflicted with a 1681 village resolution which stated that "it shall not be lawful for the inhabitants of this village to convey the houses or lands or any other concerns belonging to the Ministry to any particular persons or person: not for any cause by vote or other ways".

 Though the prior ministers' fates and the level of contention in Salem Village were valid reasons for caution in accepting the position, Rev. Parris increased the village's divisions by delaying his acceptance.
 He did not seem able to settle his new parishioners' disputes: by deliberately seeking out "iniquitous behavior" in his congregation and making church members in good standing suffer public penance for small infractions, he contributed significantly to the tension within the village.
 Its bickering increased unabated.
 Historian Marion Starkey suggests that, in this atmosphere, serious conflict may have been inevitable.